Welcome to CS4All

 When a school participates in CS4All, teachers and administrators receive extensive professional learning on computer science curriculum, resources on building CS culture, and support from the NYC DOE’s Computer Science Education Team.

-Computer Science for All will ensure that all NYC public school students learn computer science, with an emphasis on female, Black and Latinx students.
+Computer Science for All will ensure that all NYC public school students learn computer science, with an emphasis on students who identify as girls, Black and Latinx students.
 Through our work, students will be better prepared to utilize computer science during their K-12 experience and after graduation.

 What is CS Education?